britram/taps-transports/draft-ietf-taps-transports.md

 SCTP is a message-oriented IETF standards track transport protocol.
 The base protocol is specified in {{RFC4960}}.
-It supports multi-homing and path failover to provide resiliance to path failures.
+It supports multi-homing and path failover to provide resilience to path failures.
 An SCTP association has multiple streams in each direction, providing in-sequence delivery of user messages within each stream.
 This allows it to minimize head of line blocking.
 SCTP supports multiple stream scheduling schemes controlling stream